-Page No. Forward looking statements Assumptions Risk factors 11 Beetaloo basin, Northern Territory, Australia - Current Activity - Further information relating to disclosure of resources This section of the document which includes the table beginning with "Well Nameto demonstrate that the project is technically feasible, and a development plan has been generated, economics can be run to determine commerciality of production." contains forward looking statements.
-The moratorium on hydraulic fracturing will be temporary while the Northern Territory government makes its decision following the publication of the Final Report by the inquiry.
-The work programme will continue after the Northern Territory government makes its decision and the project will be brought towards commerciality.
-The risks are (1) the government decision may be unduly delayed or result in an unfavourable outcome, both of which would adversely impact the work programme and /or (2) the project is not brought to commerciality.
+Page No. Forward looking statements Assumptions Risk factors 12- 14 Beetaloo basin, Northern Territory, Australia - Current Activity This section of the document contains forward looking statements relating to the Group's activities and drilling results to date in the Beetaloo basin.
+The Group has assumed that the nine well programme will continue as planned.
+The risks are (1) Origin determines not to continue with the work programme and /or (2) the project is not brought to commerciality.
 12- 14 Beetaloo basin, Northern Territory, Australia - Current Activity - Northern Territory Government Moratorium This section of the document contains statements relating to the moratorium introduced by the Northern Territory Government in 2016 and subsequent updates from the scientific inquiry into hydraulic fracturing.
-The moratorium on hydraulic fracturing will be temporary while the Northern Territory government makes its decision following the publication of the Final Report by the inquiry.
-The government decision may be unduly delayed or result in an unfavourable outcome, both of which would adversely impact the work programme.
+Resumption of work with our joint venture partner, Origin will start as soon as practical, adopting recommendations of the scientific inquiry and obtaining necessary approvals to complete the remaining work programme.
+There may be undue delay by the government in implementing the recommendations from the inquiry which would adversely impact the work programme.
 15- 16 Karoo basin, South Africa - Technical Regulations & Current Activity In both sections of the document, it is noted that the Eastern Cape High Court held that the Minister lacked the authority to promulgate the Regulations for Petroleum Exploration and ProductionSouth Africa remained committed to a shale gas industry and licenses could be issued in 2019.
 The Board now expects that the exploration right over the acreage will be awarded in 2019.
 The awarding of the exploration right over the acreage is estimated to occur in 2019.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
-28 Liquidity and Capital resources - Going Concern "has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future."
+24 Liquidity and Capital resources - Going Concern "has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future."
 The Group is a going concern.
 The Group may not have cash available to meet unforeseen expenses as and when they fall due.
-28 Liquidity and capital resources - Capital Expenditures - Australia - Beetaloo Basin, Northern Territory, Australia This section of the document from "The Group is conducting a nine well drilling programme a revised timetable for the remaining work programme are being finalised with the DPIR."
+24 Liquidity and capital resources - Capital Expenditures - Australia - Beetaloo Basin, Northern Territory, Australia This section of the document from "The Group is conducting a nine well drilling programme a revised timetable for the remaining work programme are being finalised with the DPIR."
 The work programme will occur as expected and the project will be brought towards commerciality.
 The risks are (1) the work programme does not continue and /or (2) the project is not brought to commerciality.